 Follow-up projects have been initiated for HCV and TP53.
 We are also part of the joint SeRC-eSSENCE flagship project e-Science for Cancer Prevention and Control (eCPC).

-Ola Spjuth, PhD, and Wesley Schaal, PhD; Department of Pharmaceutical Biosciences and Science for Life Laboratory
+Ola Spjuth, PhD; and Wesley Schaal, PhD; Department of Pharmaceutical Biosciences and Science for Life Laboratory, Uppsala University

 Uppsala University Hospital

-Lucia Cavelier, PhD, Monica Hermansson, MD, PhD; Clinical Genetics
+Lucia Cavelier, PhD, and Monica Hermansson, MD, PhD; Clinical Genetics division

 Thierry Soussi, MD, Prof.

 Ameur et al. Single-Molecule Sequencing: Towards Clinical Applications.
 Trends in Biotechnology 2019 Jan;37(1):72-85.

 Ardui et al. Single molecule real-time (SMRT) sequencing comes of age: applications and utilities for medical diagnostics.
 Nucleic Acids Research 2018 Mar 16;46(5):2159-2168.

 Lodé et al. Single-molecule DNA sequencing of acute myeloid leukemia and myelodysplastic syndromes with multiple TP53 alterations.
 Haematologica.
 2018 Jan;103(1):e13-e16.